Sundae: Plainfield, Illinois

-Plainfield, Illinois has also claimed to be the home of the very first ice cream sundae.
+Plainfield, Illinois, has also claimed to be the home of the first ice cream sundae.
 A local belief is that a Plainfield druggist named Mr. Sonntag created the dish "after the urgings of patrons to serve something different."
-He named it the "sonntag" after himself, and since Sonntag means Sunday in German, the name was translated to Sunday, and later was spelled sundae.
-Charles Sonntag established himself as a pharmacist after graduating from pharmacy school in 1890.
-He worked for several years under the employ of two local druggists, Dr. David W. Jump and F. R. Tobias.
-Sonntag established his own pharmacy (as early as 1893 and no later than 1895) in a building constructed in the months following a December 1891 fire that devastated one side of the town's business district.
-His store advertised "Sonntag's Famous Soda" and was, likely, the first soda fountain in the Village of Plainfield.
+He named it the "sonntag" after himself, and since Sonntag is the German word for Sunday, the name was translated to Sunday, and later was spelled sundae.

 Types

 Classic ice cream sundae

 The original sundae consists of vanilla ice cream topped with a flavored sauce or syrup, whipped cream, and a maraschino cherry.
 Classic sundaes are typically named after flavored syrup employed in the recipe: cherry sundae, chocolate sundae, strawberry sundae, raspberry sundae, etc. The classic sundae is traditionally served in a tulip-shaped, footed glass vase.
 Due to the long association between the shape of the glass and the dessert, this style of serving dish is generally now known as a sundae glass.